Yearfield/lorien/docs/Conflicts_Resolution.md

 - Tap on a conflict in the list to open detail panel
 - Header shows: `Resolve: fever`
 - Occurrences list shows each parent with depth: `D3 • Parent #12: headache, nausea, vomiting`
+- If any parents are skipped due to max depth, a highlighted box lists them with the reason and their existing children

 ### 3. Choose Union Children
 - Union chips display all possible child labels from all occurrences